lukecav/performance-improvements-for-woocommerce/README.md

 ### Automated Installation

-With WordPress 2.7 or above, you can simply go to Plugins > Add New in the WordPress Admin.
+You can simply go to Plugins > Add New in the WordPress Admin.
 Next, search for "Performance Improvements for WooCommerce" and click Install Now.

 ### Manual Installation